annihalated/annihalated.github.io/_posts/2022-08-24-health-spending.markdown

 While India is not particularly spendthrift -- government spending was only about 18% of GDP in 2021 -- we do have massive food and fertiliser subsidies.
 Health just doesn't seem to be a big priority.
 Sujatha Rao (*[Do We Care?](https://www.amazon.in/Do-We-Care-Indias-Health/dp/0199469547)*[, 2016](https://www.amazon.in/Do-We-Care-Indias-Health/dp/0199469547)), who we will rely on extensively, blames economists for this.
 The post-independence Nehruvian Model emphasised economic planning and development, and particularly focused on self-sufficiency and reducing imports.
 The government focused aggressively on irrigation, agriculture, and power plants and neglected education and health in the process.
 While China was launching[ massive campaigns](https://en.wikipedia.org/wiki/Barefoot_doctor) for behaviour change, hygiene, and sanitation, India stuck to a narrow public health agenda limited to family planning and malaria prevention.

 Maybe the government is simply leaving the market to its devices.
 Did private providers expand to fill the gap created by the absence of the state?
 Contrary to popular perception, private healthcare is not merely available to the wealthy.
 In rural India, "most providers are in the private sector (86 per cent)."
 These private providers are usually unqualified -- with no formal training.
 However, it turns out (from a[ 2010-11 study](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3730274/) in rural Madhya Pradesh and urban Delhi) that "private practitioners with no formal training were as likely to diagnose correctly as qualified doctors in government hospitals."
-But If government doctors are as bad as unqualified providers, that is a failure of medical education, not the success of the market.
+But if government doctors are as bad as unqualified providers, that is a failure of medical education, not the success of the market.
 The private sector can provide healthcare, and they fill a massive gap, but not at a low enough cost to meet the needs of India's poorest.
 And the private sector can't do massive public health programmes or invest in preventive care.

 **III.**